Global housing markets 'overheating' amid pandemic stimulus? | DW | 15.10.2020

 Despite the pandemic-induced global recession, house prices in major markets globally continue to rise.
 Many fear the market may be heading for a fall when stimulus packages launched by governments end later this year.

-It's a paradox at the heart of the current crisis: government stimulus packages designed to fend off wider economic disaster are actually helping widen housing market inequality, thus in fact perpetuating a vicious cycle.
+It's a paradox at the heart of the current crisis: Government stimulus packages designed to fend off wider economic disaster are actually helping widen housing market inequality, thus perpetuating a vicious cycle.

 Read more: A tale of two cities' housing crises: Dublin and Berlin

-Many developed countries are seeing house-price rises even as rates of coronavirus infections rise again.
+Many developed countries are seeing house prices rise even whilst coronavirus infection rates rise again.
 In the second quarter of the year, prices rose in eight out of 10 high- and middle-income countries, with US prices up 5% on a year earlier and Germany's up 11%, according to Swiss banking giant, UBS.

 Of the 25 major cities analyzed in its Global Real Estate Bubble Index 2020, over half are at risk of a housing bubble or are overvalued, UBS found.
 The typical signs of a bubble — decoupling of prices from local incomes and rents and excessive lending and/or construction activity — are starting to show.